Earth Days Are Getting Longer As The Moon Slowly Drifts Out Of Orbit

 A standard 24-hour Earth day is slowly but surely getting longer.
-Researchers at the University of Wisconsin and Columbia University calculated that a day on Earth is slowly growing at one-74,000th of second each year and will continue to increase at this pace for the next few million years.
+Researchers at the University of Wisconsin and Columbia University calculated that a day on Earth is slowly growing at one-74,000th of a second each year and will continue to increase at this pace for the next few million years.

 In the study published in Proceedings of the National Academy of Sciences, the scientists explained the length of a day is increasing as the planet’s rotation has been slowing and the moon keeps drifting farther away.
 Per an Inverse article, the speed of Earth spinning on its axis is directly influenced by the gravitational pull of the moon.